luxonis/depthai-docs-website/source/pages/faq.rst

   python3 depthai_demo.py -co '{"streams": [{"name": "depth", "max_fps": 8.0},{"name": "previewout", "max_fps": 12.0}]}'

-You can pick/choose whatever streams you want, and their frame rate, but pasting in additional :code:`{"name": "streamname", "max_fps": FPS}` into the expression above.
+You can pick/choose whatever streams you want, and their frame rate, by pasting in additional :code:`{"name": "streamname", "max_fps": FPS}` into the expression above.

 How do I Synchronize Streams and/or Meta Data (Neural Inference Results)
 ########################################################################